Turkey stuffing is the best part of the holiday meal as far as I am concerned.

 It has a mix of three different kinds of bread.
 Corn bread adds a bit of sweetness.
 You can use homemade or store bought.
-French bread has that nice thick crust and plain old sandwich bread for that softness.
+French bread has that nice thick crust that adds great texture.
+And of course, plain old sandwich bread for that wonderful softness.

-- 1 pound (500 g) breakfast sausage, loose or removed from their casings
+- 1 pound breakfast sausage, loose or removed from their casings

 - 2 eggs, lightly beaten